-The walkover inspection surveys for the Sunderland City Council frontage were undertaken on 4th June, 22nd June and 14th July 2020.
+The walkover inspection surveys for the Sunderland City Council frontage were undertaken on 19th May (Port of Sunderland), 10th June (Hendon to Ryhope) and 29th June (Whitburn to Roker) 2022.
 The weather experienced during the inspections was generally dry and fine.